 The perturbations necessary to drive cancer expose vulnerabilities not present in the native cell.
-For example, the microsatellite instability that often leads to cancer simultaneously makes the inhibition of Werner syndrome ATP-dependent helicase (WRN) lethal to the tumor cells.57,58 As the KRAS alleles have measurably different signaling behaviour, they likely have specific genetic vulnerabilities.
+For example, the microsatellite instability that often leads to cancer simultaneously makes the inhibition of Werner syndrome ATP-dependent helicase (WRN) lethal to the tumor cells.57,58 As the KRAS alleles have measurably different signaling behavior and genetic interactions, they likely have specific genetic vulnerabilities.
 To this end, data from a genome-wide, CRISPR-Cas9 knock-out screen of cancer cell lines59,60 were used to identify genes with KRAS allele-specific genetic dependencies.

 For COAD, there were only a sufficient number of cell lines (at least 3) with KRAS G12D, G12V, and G13D mutations and WT KRAS for this analysis.
 Measuring for gene set enrichment revealed strong patterns in differential dependency of various cellular processes (Fig. 4a).
 For example, many genes comprising Complex I of the electron transport chain had a greater lethal effect when knocked out in cell lines with KRAS G12V mutations than KRAS G12D, G13D or WT cell lines (Fig. 4b).
 Alternatively, the KRAS G13D cell lines were less affected when genes involved in the complement immune pathway were targeted (Fig. 4b).
 To discover individual genes as potential drug-screen targets, each gene was tested for differential genetic dependency with the cell lines grouped by KRAS allele.
 The resulting 77 genes were hierarchically clustered into six groups by their dependency scores (Figure 4c, d).
 Genes in clusters 1 and 3 tended to have reduced genetic dependency scores in cell lines with KRAS G12D and G12V, respectively, compared to the other cell lines.
 Alternatively, clusters 4, 5, and 6 demonstrated increased dependency in KRAS G13D, G12V, and G12D cell lines, respectively, compared to the other cell lines.
 Genes in cluster 2 tended to have a stronger dependency in KRAS WT cell lines.
 One notable gene with allele-specific associations was the kinetochore-associated protein (KNTC1), a regulator of the mitotic checkpoint,61–63 which demonstrated moderate to strong lethal effects when knocked out in almost every cell line except for those with a KRAS G12V allele.
 Also, isocitrate dehydrogenase (IDH1), a component of the citric acid cycle in cellular carbon metabolism,64 was found to have a negligible effect on growth reduction when knocked-out in KRAS G12D cell lines, an intermediate effect in G12V cell lines, and the strongest effect in G13D and WT cell lines.
-Interestingly, a negative regulator of the MAPK pathway,65 WDR26, was found to be almost essential for the KRAS G12D cell lines though resulted in more moderate growth reduction when knocked out in the other cell lines.
+Interestingly, a negative regulator of the MAPK pathway,65 WDR26, was found to be almost essential for the KRAS G12D cell lines, though resulted in more moderate growth reduction when knocked out in the other cell lines.
 Increased expression of WDR26 has previously been implicated in driving breast cancer by serving as a scaffolding protein in the PI3K-Akt pathway,66 though there does not appear to be a link between RNA levels and genetic dependency in the COAD cell lines (Supplementary Fig. 12a).